black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 NOTE: The HTML has already been updated to reflect this change.

 To test your buyWeapon function, open up the console.
 Then click on the "Go to store" button followed by the "Buy weapon (30 gold)" button four times.

+# Step 98
+When you were testing your function, you should have seen an error message in the console.
+This error is due to the condition in the buyWeapon function.

+The currentWeaponIndex variable is the index of the weapons array, but array indexing starts at zero.
+The index of the last element in an array is one less than the length of the array.

+Change the if condition to check weapons.length - 1, instead of weapons.length.

+Test out your buyWeapon function again to see the error message disappear.